• Skip to primary navigation

 Expert Tips

-Keep your knife in a cup of boiling water when assembling eggs - this will ensure it stays hot enough to melt the chocolate.
+Keep knife in boiling water when assembling eggs - this will ensure it stays hot enough to melt the chocolate.
 Also keep some paper towel on hand to wipe the knife clean after each use.

-Don't let chocolate get too hot - You want it melted but not too hot, as this can melt previous layers of chocolate each time you add a new one.
-I tend to remove my chocolate from the heat and let it sit on the counter a couple of minutes so it can cool.
+Don't let chocolate get too hot - You want it melted but not too hot, as this can melt previous egg layers each time you add a new one.
+I remove my chocolate from the heat and let it sit on the counter a couple of minutes before using.

-Don't expect perfection - Homemade creme eggs can be fiddly.
-Remember that, and enjoy the process of making them as well as the outcome.
+Don't expect perfection - Homemade eggs can be fiddly.
+Remember that, and enjoy the process of making as well as the outcome.
 If any of your eggs crack a little or don't join together perfectly, that's ok.
-Just enjoy them for what they are!
+Just enjoy for what they are!

-Make them into egg halves - If you're struggling to join the chocolate eggs together, why not keep them as halves?
-They still look really cute that way (see images) and taste just as good.
+Make half eggs - If you're struggling to join the chocolate eggs together, why not keep them as halves?
+They still look really cute that way (see images) and taste just as good!

 How to store vegan creme eggs

-Store these chocolate eggs in an airtight container in the fridge for up to one week.
+Store these chocolate eggs in an airtight container in the fridge for up to 5 days.
 I do not recommend freezing them.

 Vegan creme eggs on baking tray showing yellow yolks.